trading glossary

 See also LVN – Low Volume Node

 Hitting the Bid is when sellers are willing to trade at the next best available Bid price, rather than waiting for a Limit Order to be filled at the current Best Offer price.
-By being willing to “Cross the Market“, and Hit the Bid, the participant is considered an Aggressive Participant.
+By being willing to Cross the Market and hit the bid, the participant is considered an Aggressive Participant.

 I

 An Iceberg order works by placing a small portion of the entire order in the order book, and once this small portion is executed, quickly adding another small portion.
-This process is repeated and small amounts of the original order are continuously ‘fed’ out until either the entirety of the original order has been exhausted, or price moves away from the location.
+This process is repeated and small amounts of the original order are continuously fed out until either the entirety of the original order has been exhausted, or price moves away from the location.
 This technique is algorithmic and can be very fast.
 The process of adding more contracts to the order book is known as Reloading.

 Traders can often detect an Iceberg order by observing:

-• price not moving
+- price not moving

-• a higher volume of contracts being executed at a specific level than it would usually take to move the Best Bid/Offer to the next price
+- a higher volume of contracts being executed at a specific level than it would usually take to move the Best Bid/Offer to the next price

-• contracts available at a specific price continually being ‘reloaded’ as orders are being executed
+- contracts available at a specific price continually being reloaded as orders are being executed

-IB – INITIAL BALANCE
+IB – Initial Balance

-The Initial Balance (IB) is a measurement of the extent the auction has gone one way or another during the first hour since the open.
-It is defined as the high and low of the first hour of trading.
-This is the traditional definition that you will find.
-Just like with everything else, my view on this is not really “traditional”.
-I pay attention to not only the high and low of the first hour of business (this is usually when the main order flow happens), but I also pay attention to how it is happening.
-Is it a straight shot down like what occurred on this day?
-Generally, if the price discovery process is fast like it was on the link above, then ES will go into a wide rotation up and will provide more scalping opportunities.
-If it grinds down the range in the same time period, it will likely have very little rotational action and will have a steady seller pushing it through the IB low in a choppy fashion.
+I pay attention not only to the high and low of the first hour (usually when the main order flow occurs), but also to how it happens.
+Is it a straight move downward, like what occurred on this day?
+Generally, if the price discovery process is fast, as shown in that example, the ES will often go into a wide rotation upward and offer more scalping opportunities.
+If it grinds slowly down through the range in the same time period, it will likely have very little rotational action and will instead show a steady seller pushing it through the IB low in a choppy fashion.

 See: Price Risk